 Native Trees and Shrubs: An encyclopedic look at great native woody plants for Greater Cincinnati.

 New Adventures in Establishing a Prairie: Chronicles a first time prairie installation.
-Details all the fear, loathing, anxiety, and which meds worked best for me and which methods worked best in the installation.
-Man-made prairies are, I think, a lot like sausages.
+Details all the fear, loathing, and anxiety.
+Tells you what worked and what didn't.
+Man-made prairies can be, I think, a lot like sausages.
 It's best you don't know how they are made, but the results are so worth it!
-This plant geek had his eyes opened to the amazing wonder of the complexity and perfection of "plant communities" through this project.
-That gets talked about too.
+This horticulturist will share how is eyes were opened to the amazing wonder of the complexity and perfection of "plant communities" through this project.

 The Best Grasses for the Tri-state: Grasses add texture, movement, color, and vertical dimension to the landscape.
 Including more grasses almost always improves a garden.
 Learn which grasses perform well and add the most beauty to our landscapes.